Select Page

 Now, if he got joy from what he says is him, that would be one thing.

-But when you say, “That’s just who I am,” that often means, “I’m not willing to change, and that’s who I, inherently, really believe I am and it’s unchangeable.”
+But when you say, “That’s just who I am,” that often means, “I’m not willing to change, and that’s who I, inherently, really believe I am, and it’s unchangeable.”

-All those are lies you’re telling yourself if that’s how you are.
+All those are lies you tell yourself.

-So listen when you’re talking and thinking about yourself.
+Listen when you’re talking and thinking about yourself.

 Write that down.